 There will be a limit of one nominee per company per year.

 The nominating company will be required to complete the nomination application, including a short essay describing the nominee, the leadership that they have demonstrated and why they believe this individual in particular should receive the award.

 An international panel of judges in ARIA will make a final decision on which nominees will receive the Manolo Award for that year.
 (There will be nothing to prevent unsuccessful nominees in one year from applying in other years.)

-The Manolo Award will give the nominating company of the winner an amount of money to cover all travel expenses to their country of choice, accommodation expenses while there as well as a small allowance; while the local association in the destination country will host the winner free of charge at one of their premier industry events (e.g. an Annual Conference), if such an event coincides in time with the internship.
+The Manolo Award will give the nominating company of the winner an amount of money to cover all travel expenses to their country of choice; while the local association in the destination country will host the winner free of charge at one of their premier industry events (e.g. an Annual Conference), if such an event coincides in time with the internship.

 In each of the countries participating in the award, companies will be encouraged to volunteer as "hosts" for award winners.
 These companies will take in winners for an agreed period (usually, no more than a month) and devise immersion programs through which they may experience the full array of research being done by that company, its interaction with clients and its solutions to clients' business issues.
 The host company will not be expected to pay a salary to the winning nominee (we expect that the original nominating company will continue to do that); however, contributions to accommodation, meals or other expenses are not discouraged.